 Benefits and Perks

-Among alumni of similar schools, College of William and Mary grads (who make an average of $62K) earn salaries most similar to Miami of Ohio alumni.
+Alumni of College of William and Mary pick up average paychecks of $65K, which is closest to the amount made by Miami of Ohio grads among similar schools.
 Wright State University-Main Campus, Indiana University-Purdue University-Indianapolis, and Ball State University are also similar to Miami of Ohio.